3 Ways to Motivate Employees and Make them Stay! Pick your Style

 Thus, your managers need to understand if they should operate at:

-2. Level two (Theory Y) where the focus is on letting your employees achieve their personal and professional goals by trusting in their judgement and sincerity towards the job.
+2. Level two (Theory Y) where the focus is on letting your employees achieve their personal and professional goals by trusting in their judgment and sincerity towards the job.
 This links to social and esteem needs – to be known as a good employee and self-actualization needs of the employee – for growth and better prospects.

 With Theory Z, the focus is on providing the relevant training and guidance to your employees so that they can achieve their career and the organization’s goals.
 This builds on the needs exhibited by Theory Y employees.